FaritZafar/CC/Project/Phase 1/README.md

  ● Organisation of Code: Contains a descriptive knowledge of the documents used for lexical analysis.

  ● Source Code: Contains the source code used for lexical analysis.

+### Accepted Data Types:
+* String
+* Bool
+* Int (signed 32 bit)
+* Double (64 bit IEEE 754 Floating Point)

+### Expression for Input/Output/Built-in Statements:
+Print a string (to sdout)
+Convert a number or boolean to string
+Read a number (from stdin)
+Some Scopes:
+Nested Scopes do support the variables and they work the same like as in other languages i-e Java, C. {} can be nested in it and the variables are only define at the end of scope also the variables re-declaration only exist in parents scopes.

 # Example Code For our Project
 ## Simple if (nesting not allowed)
 if then